10 Best Medical Appointment Scheduling Software 2026

 • Custom notes & templates: Build treatment notes your way with ICD-10 support and smart shortcuts.

-• Team support: Add clinicians, set permissions, and keep group practices organized.
+• Team support: Add clinicians, set permissions, and keep group practices organised.

 8. PracticeSuite - Best for Telehealth Features